Medical clinic

 Two people can eat the same meal and have different outcomes depending on microbial balance, bile flow, enzyme output, and inflammation status.
 Testing helps separate triggers from drivers.

-What Gut Health Testing Actually Measures
+What Does Gut Health Testing Actually Measure?

-Not every gut test looks for the same thing.
-One test may focus on gas production, while another checks signs of inflammation or digestion.
 Choosing the right option upfront can save time and reduce confusion when you review the results.
+Most testing falls into three clinical buckets.

 Inflammation Markers and Immune Activity